Financial-Times/origami-service/README.md

 This function returns a promise which resolves with a new [Express] application.
 The Express application will be started automatically, and the returned promise will reject if there's an error in startup.

-You can configure the created service with [an options object](#options) if you need to override some defaults.
+You can configure the created service with [an options object](#options) if you need to override any defaults.

 ```js
 origamiService({